TheAppgineer/roon-extension-generator/README.md

 * Merge the generated code with your existing extension by going through the created changes in your source files

-The output is found in the `out/$NAME` directory.
-A copy of the `settings` file can be found in `out/$NAME/.reg/etc/settings`.
+The output is found in the `out/<name>` directory.
+A copy of the `settings` file can be found in `out/<name>/.reg/settings`.
 It is advised to commit this file to the git repository of your extension, it can then be used for rebuilding the image in case of an update.
-You use a specific settings file by supplying its path as a parameter to the script you want to run:
+You use a specific settings file by supplying the extension name as a parameter to the script you want to run:

-    ./<script>.sh out/$NAME/.reg/etc/settings
+    ./<script>.sh <name>
+    ./build.sh roon-extension-hello-world

 ### The builder
+The builder creates the Docker images from the sources.
+The build process is started by running the `build.sh` script, passing the extension name as a parameter:

+    ./build.sh <name>

+There are images created for the `amd64`, `arm` and `arm64` architectures.

+###  The publisher
-The builder creates the Docker image from the sources and publishes it on Docker Hub if the `USER` variable in `settings` is set.
+The publisher publishes the Docker images on Docker Hub and requires that the `USER` variable is set in `settings`.
 Publishing requires a [Docker Hub account](https://hub.docker.com/signup) and you have to be signed it via the Docker daemon:

     docker login

-The build process is started by running the `build.sh` script:
+The images get published by running the `publish.sh` script, passing the extension name as a parameter:

-    ./build.sh

-The resulting image if for the CPU architecture of the host system, to support multiple architectures the build script has to be executed once for each required architecture.

-To setup the Extension Generator on a second host you first clone the generator and then clone your extension in the `out` directory of the generator (see [Installation](#installation)).
-After that you can perform the build.

-###  The multi architecture publisher
-After you have published multiple architecture for your image you can create a [Docker Manifest](https://docs.docker.com/engine/reference/commandline/manifest/) to have it installable via a single `latest` tag.
+    ./publish.sh <name>

+If [Docker Manifest](https://docs.docker.com/engine/reference/commandline/manifest/) support is enabled then a manifest with the `latest` tag will be created.
 The manifest is an experimental Docker feature that has to be enabled in its `config.json` file, see the linked documentation for more information.

-The manifest is optional, the Extension Manager doesn't depend on it.
+The manifest is optional, the Extension Generator and Extension Manager do not depend on it.

-The manifest is created by running the `publish_multi.sh` script, supplying it the location of the settings file and the architectures that should be included additional to the current host architecture (splitted by spaces):

-    ./publish_multi.sh out/$NAME/.reg/etc/settings <additional architectures>

 ## Running and testing the image
 If you have set the `USER` variable in `settings` then your extension is now published on Docker Hub.
 If the variable is kept empty than you can test the local image.